ccri/cloud-local/README.md

     cd cloud-local
     bin/cloud-local.sh init

-You'll be prompted to enter the accumulo instance name and pasword...(hint: try "local" and "secret")
+Cloud local sets a default accumulo instance name of "local" and password of "secret" which can be modified by editing the `conf/cloud-local.conf` file.
+If you want to change this you'll need to stop, clean, and reconfigure.

 This init script does several things:
 * configure HDFS configuration files